tier4/autoware-documentation/docs/design/autoware-interfaces/ad-api/use-cases/bus-service.md

 ## Overview

-This use case is a bus operation service that goes around the designated stops.
+This use case is a bus service that goes around the designated stops.

 ## Scenario